-Michela Allocca, an American financial analyst and author of the book “Own Your Money”, shares 5 money habits to avoid, thanks to which she accumulated a net worth of more than 500,000 USD (12 billion VND) at the age of 28:
+Michela Allocca, an American financial analyst and author of the book “Own Your Money”, shares five money habits to avoid, which helped her accumulate a net worth of more than $500,000 (12 billion VND) at the age of 28:

 "Hunting" for discounted items

-While most people think of bargain hunting as a way to save money, they’re actually spending money on things they wouldn’t normally buy, according to Allocca.
+According to Allocca, while most people think of bargain hunting as a way to save money, they’re actually spending money on things they wouldn’t normally buy.
 Buying something you don’t need at 50% off is still spending money you didn’t intend to spend in the first place.

 Allocca still buys the things she needs when they're on sale, but avoids unnecessary spending on anything else.